su9v3/SuaveOS/README.md

 5. This repo contains the config files used to make `live-build` build SuaveOS.
 A pre-built .iso file of SuaveOS can be found in the **Releases** of this repo.

-6. The default username and password of this operating system is "suave" and "toor" respectively.
+6. The default username and password of this operating system is "suave" and "live" respectively.

 The files in this repo correspond to those of a Debian `live-build` project.
 This repo is designed such that you can clone it, init a `live-build` project in another directory, replace the files in the `live-build` project directory with the ones in the repo, and then build SuaveOS with `lb-build`.